anetacamo/sydhaven/pages/posts/social-juicestice.md

 ---
 type: space
 title: Social Juistice
-color: yellow
-tags: [community, quueer, event makers]
+tags: [community, queer, event makers]
 image: stars.png
 address: Jaegergaardsgade 152
 text: Each one teach one is a series of workshops by people of all sorts of skills.
 Hold in Frontloberne.
 Check website for the upcoming events.